2023-2024 Children’s Sabbaths Celebration

-The National Observance of Children’s Sabbaths is always designated for the third weekend of each October—this year, that fell on October 15-17, 2021.
+The National Observance of Children’s Sabbath is always designated for the third weekend in October.
+This year, it is October 14–16, 2022 (links above).
 However, many places of worship participate on alternate dates—other weekends in October and even different months—for a variety of reasons.
 What’s most important is finding a date that will work for your place of worship.
 As you celebrate, we encourage you to share information with Children’s Defense Fund so we can connect efforts across dates, locations, and traditions.

 What is Children’s Sabbath?

-- Service/worship/prayers/faith community gatherings focused on children, justice, and the moral, spiritual, and ethical imperative to nurture, protect, and seek justice for children
+- Worship services, prayers, and/or faith community gatherings focused on children, justice, and the moral, spiritual, and ethical imperative to nurture, protect, and seek justice for children

-- Educational programs for all ages (e.g., religious education classes, forums, special speakers)
+- Educational programs for all ages (e.g. religious education classes, forums, special speakers, etc.)

 - Advocacy and hands-on service activities around the Children’s Sabbath weekend to meet immediate needs of children in your community and raise a voice for justice

 Long-term, year-round action might include strengthening an existing program in your place of worship, starting something new, or joining with other places of worship or community organizations to make a difference in the lives of children.